unbit/uwsgi-docs/WSGIquickstart.rst

    curl http://uwsgi.it/install | bash -s default /tmp/uwsgi

-(this will install the uWSGI binary in /tmp/uwsgi, feel fre to change it)
+(this will install the uWSGI binary in /tmp/uwsgi, feel free to change it)

 or simply downloading a source tarball and 'making' it